How to Make Metal Music

 Heavy guitar tone comes from tight playing plus a focused high-gain amp, not just more distortion.
 Palm-mute aggressively and keep your picking hand precise.
 Double-track the rhythm guitar — record the part twice and pan hard left and right — for the wide, crushing modern sound.

+The two takes should be genuinely separate performances rather than a copied-and-pasted track; the tiny differences between them are what create the width.
 A high-pass filter and a tight low-mid focus keep the tone defined rather than muddy.
-Amp sims are the standard for home metal production.
+Amp sims are the standard for home metal production, and one of the best amp sim plugins will get you a convincing high-gain tone without a real cabinet.
 For mic’d amps, see our electric guitar recording guide.

 Lock the bass to the guitars